Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 The `duration` of the group action is the longest duration among the collection of actions.
 Thus, a group action does not complete until the longest-running action in its colletion has completed.

-If an action in the group has a duration less than the group’s duration, the action completes, then idles until the group completes the remaining actions. *(This matters most when creating a repeating action that repeats a group; will cover repeating actions in next lesson)*
+If an action in the group has a duration less than the group’s duration, the action completes, then idles until the group completes the remaining actions. *(This matters most when creating a repeating action that repeats a group; we will cover repeating actions in next lesson)*

 Note that you can also combine groups and sequences.
 - You can run two sequences at the same time by combining them into a group action